-- 8.1.2.1 When the FEI sends a notice to an Athlete or other Person notifying them of a potential anti-doping rule violation, and the Athlete or other Person does not waive a hearing in accordance with Article 8.3.1 or Article 8.3.2, then the case shall be referred to the FEI Tribunal for hearing and adjudication, which shall be conducted in accordance with the principles described in Articles 8 and 9 of the International Standard for Results Management. - 8.1.2.2 The Chair shall appoint either one (1) member or three (3) members (which may include the Chair) to hear that case. - 8.1.2.3 Upon appointment by the Chair as a member of the FEI Tribunal, each member must also sign a declaration that there are no facts or circumstances known to him or her which might call into question their impartiality in the eyes of any of the parties, other than those circumstances disclosed in the declaration. - 8.1.2.4 Hearings held in connection with Events in respect to Athletes and other Persons who are subject to these Anti-Doping Rules may be conducted by an expedited process where permitted by the FEI Tribunal.36 - 8.1.2.5 WADA, the National Federation and the National Anti-Doping Organization of the Athlete or other Person may attend the hearing as observers.
-In any event, the FEI shall keep them fully apprised as to the status of pending cases and the result of all hearings.
+- 8.1.2.1 When IBSF sends a notice to an Athlete or other Person notifying them of a potential anti-doping rule violation, and the Athlete or other Person does not waive a hearing in accordance with Article 8.3.1 or Article 8.3.2, then the case shall be referred to the CAS ADD for hearing and adjudication, which shall be conducted in accordance with its procedural rules and the principles described in Articles 8 and 9 of the International Standard for Results Management. - 8.1.2.2 Hearings held in connection with Events in respect to Athletes and other Persons who are subject to these Anti-Doping Rules may be conducted by an expedited process where permitted by the CAS ADD.36 - 8.1.2.3 WADA, the National Federation and the National Anti-Doping Organization of the Athlete or other Person may attend the hearing as observers.
+In any event, IBSF shall keep them fully apprised as to the status of pending cases and the result of all hearings.